Thiaoouba-noaccount/ExchangeHub/TAO Token Introduction.md

 After the crowdfunding, the token will be listed in Uniswap for trading.
-If it is sold out early in the pre-sale stage, it will enter Uniswap trading in advance.
-Let the market determine the value of this project.
+If it is sold out early in the pre-sale stage, it will enter Uniswap trading stage in advance.
+It will let the market to determine the value of this project.
 Hope investors hoard coins instead of speculating coins.

 Crowdfunding funds are used to further develop and expand the system, and it is also used to repurchase tokens from the market at a certain time.
 The remaining part of TAO tokens will be used as rewards for intermediaries participating in the "No Account Trading System" and arbitrators of "Decentralized Alipay".
-During the operation of the system, half a year before all TAO rewards are used up, the community composed of all TAO holders will decide whether to buy back TAO from the market to reward contributors or use the revenue generated by the system to generate TAO to reward contributors.
+During the operation of the system, half a year before all TAO rewards are used up, the community composed of all TAO holders will decide whether to buy back TAO from the market to reward contributors or use the revenue generated by the system to create TAO to reward contributors.
 This policy determines the limited supply of TAO.